There are many ways to use and reuse these food storage containers. This guide contains crafts using Mason jars.

 This is a guide about growing herbs in canning jars.
 A canning jar herb garden is a decorative way grow herbs in your kitchen.

-Use a few old Mason jars to make some cute glowing jack-o-lanterns that you can use year after year.
+Use a few old Mason jars to make some cute glowing jack-o'-lanterns that you can use year after year.
 This is great project to do with the kids.
 They love to make funny and spooky faces on their jars.
-Plus they make awesome decorations on a table or in a window.

 The children have been going around to all the local churches VBS programs.
 This is one of the cute crafts they brought home.
 Jars, little mason jars, with little splotches painted on them.